moraneus/MonAmI/experiments/README.md

 4. Relevant files:
     1. `spec*.monami` are the specifications file.
     2. `trace_*000_property_*.json` are the traces files.
-    3. `rules_property_*` rules that helped create the trace files (not relevant for running the experiment).
+    3. `run-monami_cs` is the bash script that runs MonAmi in different modes.
     4. `result-monami_cs` is the output file that stores the results.
-    5. `run-monami_cs` is the bash script that runs MonAmi in different modes.
 5. Running `run-monami_cs`:
-    1. From the root directory of MonAmI you installed, CD to the `experiments\monami` folder.
+    1. From the root directory of MonAmI you installed, CD to the `experiments/monami` folder.
     2. chmod +x `run-monami_cs`
     3. Make sure that `python3` in the `run-monami_cs` script points to the Python >= 3.7 version.
     4. `./run-monami_cs`